-One year ago, we asked our Facebook audience to post a question for Kristopher Jones about local SEO as a strategy.
-Kristopher is (among many other things) the founder of lseo.com, a local search engine optimization solution for businesses that we really like.
-We chose the best five and got some interesting answers from Kris we’d like to share with you!
+One year ago, we asked our Facebook audience to ask Kristopher Jones a question about local SEO as a strategy.
+Kristopher is (among many other things) the founder of lseo.com.
+A local search engine optimization solution for businesses that we really like.
+We chose the best five questions and got some interesting answers from Kris we’d like to share with you!

 1. If you can only focus on 3 local SEO strategies, what should they be?